aarong/feedme-spec/README.md

 - `ClientId` (string) is a unique identifier assigned to the client by the server.

-Client behavior:

-- The client must follow the behavior prescribed in the `Handshake` section.

-- If the message is not expected, then the server has violated the specification and the client should discard the message.

-Server behavior:

-- The server must follow the behavior prescribed in the `Handshake` section.

 Messages must satisfy the following JSON Schema: